cyrilletuzi/angular-async-local-storage/docs/VALIDATION_BEFORE_V8.md

 So they each serve a different purpose:
 - casting allow you to retrieve the data if the good type instead of `any`
-- the schema allow the lib to validate the data at
+- the schema allow the lib to validate the data at runtime

-For previous basic types, as they are static, we can infer automatically.
-But as objects properties are dynamic, we can't do the same for objects.

 Be aware **you are responsible the casted type (`User`) describes the same structure as the JSON schema**.
 The lib can't check that.

+## How to validate fixed values

+Temporarily, documentation for constants and enums is removed, as there will be a breaking change in v8.

 ## Additional validation

-### Options for booleans

-- `const`
+Some types have additional validation options since version >= 6.

 ### Options for integers and numbers

-- `const`
-- `enum`
 - `multipleOf`
 - `maximum`
 - `exclusiveMaximum`